pakshuang/ai-chat-survey/docs/tech-report-submission.md

 - Made chat page interface more similar to ChatGPT's.
   User 5 also commented that our original chatpage was awkward to read because of the distance between the two chat bubbles on a laptop screen.
 We also felt that chat bubbles might be too reminiscent of poorly-performing AI chatbots used by other companies for customer support, turning users off before they recognize the capabilities of our own chatbot.
 Thus, we changed our chat UI to be more similar to ChatGPT's, a more well-regarded AI software, to establish a sense of trust.

-- Displayed messages from bottom to top
+- Displayed messages from bottom to top.
   After the integration, we realised that the traditional way of showing messages from the top to bottom of the page might cause inconvenience for users at the beginning, who would have to go back and forth between reading the question at the top and filling out their answers in the chatbox at the bottom.
 Thus, we changed the direction of message display to position the latest question and chatbox close together.

 <div style="text-align: center;">